samuelsmeurer/sky_trade/radar_esp32/radar_skytrade/README.md

    ![Successful Message](../../others/images/8image.png)
 8. Now confirm that the port is connected and recognized:
    ![Port Confirmation](../../others/images/9image.png)
-10. Click the Upload button to send the code to the ESP32:
+10. Click the `upload button` to send the code to the ESP32:
     ![Upload Button](../../others/images/10image.png)
     ![Uploading](../../others/images/11image.png)
 12. To confirm that everything went correctly, the percentages of the code being written to the microcontroller ESP32 will be displayed: